Deimyn/SmartCam/Code and structure explanation.md

+Here is some explanations about the different code files:

 1. main.cpp

-This file contains the main C++ code that handles the WebRTC streaming server using GStreamer and Boost libraries.
+It contains the main C++ code that handles the WebRTC streaming server using GStreamer and Boost libraries.

 Key Libraries:

-•	GStreamer: Used for multimedia processing, particularly the WebRTC-related handling.
+-	GStreamer: Used for multimedia processing, particularly the WebRTC-related handling.
-•	Boost.Beast: For handling WebSocket communication.
+-	Boost.Beast: For handling WebSocket communication.
-•	Boost.Asio: Networking support (TCP/IP).
+-	Boost.Asio: Networking support (TCP/IP).
-•	Boost.JSON: JSON processing.
+- Boost.JSON: JSON processing.

 Classes and Functions:

-•	class StreamSession: Manages the media pipeline and WebRTC session for streaming. o	StreamSession(websocket::stream<tcp::socket>& ws): Constructor that initializes the WebRTC pipeline and stores the WebSocket stream reference. o	~StreamSession(): Destructor that stops the pipeline and cleans up resources. o	void start(): Starts the GStreamer pipeline, beginning the media stream. o	void stop(): Stops the pipeline and releases resources. o	void setup_pipeline(): Sets up the GStreamer pipeline elements and links them together.
+- class StreamSession: Manages the media pipeline and WebRTC session for streaming.
+-	StreamSession(websocket::stream<tcp::socket>& ws): Constructor that initializes the WebRTC pipeline and stores the WebSocket stream reference.
+-	~StreamSession(): Destructor that stops the pipeline and cleans up resources.
+-	void start(): Starts the GStreamer pipeline, beginning the media stream.
+-	void stop(): Stops the pipeline and releases resources.
+-	void setup_pipeline(): Sets up the GStreamer pipeline elements and links them together.

-	Components include:
+> Components include:
-	v4l2src: Captures video from the camera.
+> - v4l2src: Captures video from the camera.
-	videoconvert: Converts video formats.
+> -	videoconvert: Converts video formats.
-	queue: Buffers the stream.
+> -	queue: Buffers the stream.
-	vp8enc: Encodes the video in VP8 format.
+> -	vp8enc: Encodes the video in VP8 format.
-	rtpvp8pay: Encapsulates the encoded video in RTP packets.
+> -	rtpvp8pay: Encapsulates the encoded video in RTP packets.
-	webrtcbin: Manages WebRTC-related tasks, including SDP negotiation and ICE candidates.
+> -	webrtcbin: Manages WebRTC-related tasks, including SDP negotiation and ICE candidates.

-	It also connects necessary signals for handling negotiation and ICE candidates. o	void handle_sdp_offer(const std::string& sdp): Processes the SDP offer received from the client and initiates the WebRTC connection. o	void handle_ice_candidate(const boost::json::object& ice): Handles incoming ICE candidates and adds them to the WebRTC session. o	void on_answer_created(GstPromise *promise): Called when the WebRTC answer is created, sends the answer to the client via WebSocket. o	void on_set_remote_description(GstPromise *promise): Sets the remote SDP description and triggers the creation of the answer.
+It also connects necessary signals for handling negotiation and ICE candidates.

+-	void handle_sdp_offer(const std::string& sdp): Processes the SDP offer received from the client and initiates the WebRTC connection.
+-	void handle_ice_candidate(const boost::json::object& ice): Handles incoming ICE candidates and adds them to the WebRTC session.
+-	void on_answer_created(GstPromise *promise): Called when the WebRTC answer is created, sends the answer to the client via WebSocket.
+-	void on_set_remote_description(GstPromise *promise): Sets the remote SDP description and triggers the creation of the answer.
-•	void handle_websocket_session(tcp::socket socket): Handles the WebSocket session, receiving SDP offers and ICE candidates from the client, and forwarding them to the StreamSession.
+-	void handle_websocket_session(tcp::socket socket): Handles the WebSocket session, receiving SDP offers and ICE candidates from the client, and forwarding them to the StreamSession.
-•	void start_server(): Initializes the WebSocket server, accepting connections and handling them in separate threads.
+-	void start_server(): Initializes the WebSocket server, accepting connections and handling them in separate threads.
-•	int main(int argc, char* argv[]): Entry point of the program, initializes GStreamer, and starts the server.
+-	int main(int argc, char* argv[]): Entry point of the program, initializes GStreamer, and starts the server.

 2. CMakeLists.txt
 This file contains the build configuration for CMake, which compiles your project.
 Key Elements: